What to Expect

 The Day School is currently not taking any reservations for this winter.
 Please stay tuned for winter operation updates and openings.

 The resort’s only daycare option, other than private babysitting, is The Sugarbush Day School (open to children 6 weeks to 6 years) located in the historic Sugarbush Village.
 While the Day School is accessible on foot from the Lincoln Peak base area, we recommend driving.
 To do so, exit the Lincoln Peak main parking lot and make a left onto Village Road and then your first left after you pass our main entrance.
 At the top of the hill, park anywhere and walk across the covered bridge to the first building on your left.
 It is well signed; you can’t miss it.
-While in the Sugarbush Village be sure to check out the famous French bistro, Chez Henri which has been in continuous operation for more than 50 years, The Reks restaurant, Mutherstuffa’s, a New York style deli & sandwich shop (with the best subs in the Valley) and the Mountainside Ski Shop.
+While in the Sugarbush Village be sure to check out the Reks restaurant, Mutherstuffa’s, a New York style deli & sandwich shop (with the best subs in the Valley) and the Mountainside Ski Shop.

 Clay Brook Hotel and Residences located at Lincoln Peak is home to our premiere restaurant, Rumble’s Bistro & Bar, where you can get table service all day long in the winter.
 Our newly renovated Lincoln Peak Courtyard is where you will find the best après scene on weekends and holidays.

-Additional dining options include the Gate House Cafeteria, the Valley House Cafeteria, Castlerock Pub, and the Valley House Wunderbar.
+Additional dining options include the Gate House Cafeteria, Castlerock Pub, Valley House's Wunderbar, the Lunch Box Food Truck, 802 Burritos, and NOMAD Coffee.
 Allyn's Lodge and Walt's are both midway lodges at Lincoln Peak and Mt.
 Ellen if you need to rest your legs and/or grab a quick snack.
 Also at Mt.
-Ellen, the base lodge has the Mt.
+Ellen, Miso Hungry is located at the bottom of the Green Mountain Express lift, and the base lodge has the Mt.
 Ellen Cafeteria and a restaurant/bar called the Green Mountain Lounge.
-Our Sugarbush Restaurants are also proud members of 1% for the Planet.

 Making the Most of Your Visit